What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 We found a strong correlation between headline depth and how well articles performed in search.

-Use a variety of subtitles.
+Use a variety of subheads.
 While the most common article type had only H2 tags, 28% of the blog posts in the high-performance group had H2s and H3s.

 And 29% of them have H2s, H3s, and H4 tags.